 Mail to PFLAG SLC; Attn: Scholarship Committee; 2891 E. Lancaster Drive; SLC, Utah 84108.

-More information about the Snell & Wilmer Diversity LSAT Scholarship.
+- More information about this scholarship here: Snell & Wilmer Diversity LSAT Scholarship.

-Snell & Wilmer will provide a scholarship for LSAT registration fees and an LSAT preparation course with an approved course provider, including ACE, Kaplan, Princeton Review, Score It Up, and TestMasters.
+- Snell & Wilmer will provide a scholarship for LSAT registration fees and a fully paid commercial LSAT preparation course of the Fellow's choosing.

 The purpose of the Equality Leadership Fund is to further the education or training of a student who has demonstrated leadership in the LGBTQ rights movement.